levicook/prism-protocol/README.md

 ### Test Dependencies

 The test system automatically handles dependencies but requires:

 - **Solana CLI** - For keypair generation and validation
 - **SQLite3** - For database content validation (optional, tests skip if unavailable)
 - **bc** - For performance calculations (auto-installed on supported systems)

 **Key Processes:**

-1.  **Setup & Funding (Operator using `prism-cli`):**
+1.  **Setup & Funding (Operator using `prism-protocol-cli`):**

     - The operator defines campaign parameters (e.g., a descriptive name for off-chain use, the SPL token mint) and details for each cohort (claimant lists, reward per entitlement) in a configuration file.
-    -   The `prism-cli` processes this configuration:
+    - The `prism-protocol-cli` processes this configuration:
       1. For each defined cohort, it generates a list of `ClaimLeaf` data (claimant, assigned vault, entitlements) and computes its unique `merkle_root`.
       2. After all cohort Merkle roots are determined, the CLI sorts these roots, concatenates them, and hashes the result to produce the single `campaign_fingerprint`.
     - The CLI outputs the `campaign_fingerprint`, individual cohort `merkle_root`s, and other data needed for on-chain transactions.
     - The operator funds the necessary Token Vaults and delegates their authority to the (future) `Campaign` PDA (whose address can be pre-calculated from the `campaign_fingerprint`).
     - The operator submits transactions to initialize the `Campaign` PDA (using `campaign_fingerprint`) and then each `Cohort` PDA (using the `Campaign` PDA's key and the cohort's `merkle_root`).

 2.  **Claiming Process (User via dApp):**
     - A Claimant connects to a dApp integrated with Prism.
-    -   The dApp, using the `campaign_fingerprint` and the claimant's public key, retrieves the claimant's specific `merkle_proof`, `assigned_vault`, `entitlements`, and the relevant `cohort_merkle_root` from data provided by the campaign operator (generated by `prism-cli`).
+    - The dApp, using the `campaign_fingerprint` and the claimant's public key, retrieves the claimant's specific `merkle_proof`, `assigned_vault`, `entitlements`, and the relevant `cohort_merkle_root` from data provided by the campaign operator (generated by `prism-protocol-cli`).
     - The Claimant submits a `claim_reward` transaction including these details.
     - The Prism on-chain program:
       - Derives and verifies the `Campaign` PDA using `campaign_fingerprint`.
       - Derives and verifies the `Cohort` PDA using the `Campaign` key and `cohort_merkle_root`.
       - Verifies the Merkle proof against the `Cohort`'s `merkle_root`.
       - Initializes a `ClaimReceipt` PDA for the claimant.